mluzarow/MethHelper/README.md

 Mod will print the current required ingredient to the host of the mod (that's you) and nobody else.
 All messages from MethHelper will be preceeded by the tag "[MethHelper]".

-Works with Cook Off, Rats day 1, Hotline Miami day 1, and Bomb Dockyard.
+Works with Cook Off, Rats day 1, Hotline Miami day 1, Border Crystal and Bomb Dockyard.

 # How to install
 In order to install this mod, follow the outlined steps below: